lambsubstitute/awnsers/README.md

 -----------------
 Total: 5 Hours
 ```
 Before I talk about the solution side I would like to explain why their are two projects in the folder.
 Understanding your requirment for the demonstration of c# and Specflow skills I wanted to provide that to you.
 However it has been a long time since I have used specflow (lets just say it was somewhere early in version 1) and just about as long since I have written any c#.
 Given that I wanted to also provide something a little more familiare to myself in watir, where I can demonstrate concepts and good use of the tools like cucumber.
+Another choice on using both of these was to incorporate the BDD scenarios as proper cucumber features.
 That being said I will go through common improvements I would make given the time (or if it was being deployed to a production environment).

 __Common Improvements__